Yellow vests and red bikinis: the hypocrisy of the Left when it comes to Pamela

 Pamela became famous not because of the politically correct and sophisticated apostles of academic discussions (if we are to believe their words because we don’t have an insight into their four walls).
 She became famous thanks to the truck drivers and workers who kept her pictures in garages and warehouses – the same people Left claims to be fighting for, while at the same time looking with disgust upon their taste, wondering why aren’t they showing any interest for Gramsci’s views on cultural hegemony.
 Her statements, even when they come dressed in a red bikini (and maybe just because of that!), will draw attention from a crowd Left has abandoned, and in that way, one Tweet written by Pamela is worth more than five years of academic chair sitting and leftist Facebook activism.

 The battle of already discredited and corrupted titans was replaced by the glittery battle of Hollywood stars a long time ago.
-Unfortunately, in this arena, the Left is not the judge, not even the last seat observer, but the poor ignored demonstrator that is giving out brochures in front of the stadium.
-Fears of politics trivialization and cries over the working class that no longer reads books (?) are so useless because we are witnessing nothing new.
+Unfortunately, in this arena, the Left is not the judge, not even the last-seat observer, but the poor ignored demonstrator who is giving out brochures in front of the stadium.
+Fears of political trivialization and cries over the working class that no longer reads books (?) are so useless because we are witnessing nothing new.
 Newsflash: pop politics of such direction can maybe benefit the Millenials whose icons will be their introduction to activism.

 This article was originally published in Croatian media: Libela.hr